MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/what-s-new-in-microsoft-social-engagement.md

 ### Introducing 5 new search languages and localization of the user interface

-Bosnian, Croatian, Serbian, Slovenian, and Thai are now available as search languages in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
-Additionally, we're introducing the translations for those languages across the user interface.
+We're introducing the translations for Bosnian, Croatian, Serbian, Slovenian, and Thai across the user interface in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
 For more information about the available languages, see the [Social Engagement Translation Guide](http://go.microsoft.com/fwlink/p/?LinkID=391086).

 ## [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] 2018 Update 1.9